oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         job id.
-Snakemake expects it to return 'success' if the job was successfull, 'failed' if the job failed and 'running' if the job still runs. (default: None) --drmaa-log-dir DIR   Specify a directory in which stdout and stderr files of DRMAA jobs will be written.
+Snakemake expects it to return 'success' if the job was successfull, 'failed' if the job failed and 'running' if the job still runs. (default: None) --cluster-cancel CLUSTER_CANCEL
+                        Specify a command that allows to stop currently running jobs.
+The command will be passed a single argument, the job id. (default: None) --cluster-cancel-nargs CLUSTER_CANCEL_NARGS
+                        Specify maximal number of job ids to pass to --cluster-cancel command, defaults to 1000. (default:
+                        1000)
+  --cluster-sidecar CLUSTER_SIDECAR
+                        Optional command to start a sidecar process during cluster execution.
+Only active when --cluster is given as well. (default: None) --drmaa-log-dir DIR   Specify a directory in which stdout and stderr files of DRMAA jobs will be written.
 The value may be given as a relative path, in which case Snakemake will use